 EM's mission is to safely and efficiently manage its SNF and prepare it for disposal in a geologic repository.

 EM, in coordination with the National Nuclear Security Administration, is responsible for disposition of surplus, non-pit, weapons-usable plutonium-239.
-EM is also responsible for disposition of about 21 metric tons of surplus highly enriched uranium materials, which includes approximately 13.5 metric tons contained in spent nuclear fuel.
+EM is also responsible for disposition of about 21 metric tons of surplus highly enriched uranium materials, which includes approximately 13.5 metric tons contained in SNF.

 EM’s large and diverse inventory of nuclear materials presents a broad range of technical challenges, often requiring development of unique technical solutions, which is the intent of EM's nuclear materials technology development program.